Advestis/complex/README.md

 # Complex

-A class implementing the notion of complex number
+A class implementing the notion of complex number, used as a template for public packages

 ## Installation